Ames Hitchens Chicken Farm

 Ames Hitchens Chicken Farm was a historic home and farm located near Millsboro, Sussex County, Delaware.
 It included a two-story, wood frame, gable front dwelling and two long, one-story, flatroofed buildings, used as chicken houses.
-It was the last of these structures still standing within the Indian River Nanticoke community.
+It was the last of these structures still standing within the Indian River Nanticoke Indian Association community.

 It was added to the National Register of Historic Places in 1979.
 It is listed on the Delaware Cultural and Historic Resources GIS system as destroyed or demolished.